 Therefore, the streaming community needs to provide a great example and help.

-As we said above, you can organize gaming tournaments, but this time the profits will go to charity.
+As I said above, you can organize gaming tournaments, but this time the profits will go to charity.

 There are tons of other ways to help via streaming, so find people, start networking and make good deeds!